randomfunction/randomfunction/README.md

 ---

 ### What I've Built
-*A selection of systems I've engineered, from the network layer down to storage.*
+*A selection of systems I've engineered*

 | Project | Description | Tech Stack |
 |---------|-------------|------------|